What is the Orange County definition of a swimming pool?

 - Test the chlorine in the water.
 Verify it is 0.01 mg/L or less with a pH between 6.5 and 8.0 prior to discharge.
 If the chlorine level is not within this range, treat the water with an appropriate chlorine-neutralizing agent or allow sufficient time for the chlorine to dissipate naturally (generally 10 days).

-- A dechlorinated swimming pool water may be discharged across a vegetated lawn provided that the discharge does not cause turbidity associated with backwashing and cleaning, or otherwise cause a violation of water quality standards, described under Section 62-624.200(2)(q) of the Florida Administrative Code (F.A.C.)
+- Dechlorinated swimming pool water may be discharged across a vegetated lawn provided that the discharge does not cause turbidity associated with backwashing and cleaning, or otherwise cause a violation of water quality standards, described under Section 62-624.200(2)(q) of the Florida Administrative Code (F.A.C.).

 - A pump truck may be needed to draw down large volumes of water from a saltwater pool.
 The water can then be diluted with fresh water and discharged across a vegetated lawn.
-However, high concentrations of salts can kill vegetation and harm wildlife, so the water must be sufficiently diluted prior to discharge.
-Water that is not sufficiently diluted may result in illicit discharge to the County MS4 or waters of the County, including wetlands.
+However, high concentrations of salts and other chemicals present in a saltwater pool can kill vegetation and harm wildlife, so the water must be sufficiently diluted prior to discharge.
+Water that is not sufficiently diluted may result in an illicit discharge to the County MS4 or waters of the County.

 What do I do in the event of an accidental chemical spill or other illicit discharge?